-Goal: Understand the identity issue for all involved and be open to a more complex self-image
+Goal: Understand the identity issues for all involved and be open to a more complex self-image.

-This chart provides a stark contrast between the dynamics between a win-lose argument and a conversation that helps all participants gain a deeper understanding of what is at stake in the discussion.
+This chart provides a stark contrast between the dynamics of a win-lose argument and a conversation that helps all participants gain a deeper understanding of what is at stake in the discussion.
 Healthy, productive conversations acknowledge the emotions and identity dimensions present in any discussion of a challenging topic.
 Church leaders who want to navigate the difficult discussions related to the work of the Commission on a Way Forward will find that structuring them to be less argumentative and more exploratory will make a profound difference in the experience church members have.

-The first thing the church leadership needs to do is identify the team of people responsible for the planning of the conversation.
-It is critical that the members of the team understand the importance of designing the meeting to be a learning conversation, not a forum for arguing.
+The first thing the church leadership needs to do is to identify the team of people responsible for the planning of the conversation.
+It is critical that the members of the team understand the importance of designing the meeting to be a learning conversation, not a forum for arguing or debate.

-Secondly, the team must specify the outcomes desired from the conversation.
+Second, the team must specify the outcomes desired from the conversation.
 In other words, they need to think about what they want to have happened once the meeting is over.
-Outcomes can include new information, a specific kind of experience or an opportunity.
+Outcomes can include gaining new information, having a specific kind of experience or presenting an opportunity.
 A good learning conversation can have several desired outcomes, but the planners must be realistic in what can be achieved.
 Appendix B offers some examples of questions that churches may want to focus on.

 Fourth, the team needs to identify the ground rules for healthy conversation that will be expected of all participants.
-At the end of this document is a sample set of guidelines used at the At Table events.
-This is provided merely as an example of the kinds of issues addressed by conversation guidelines.
+Appendix A is the set of guidelines we used at the At Table events.
+This is provided merely as an example of the kinds of issues addressed by helpful conversation guidelines.